The Raymar Family

 We are a mother-daughter family business of artists.
 Our passionate staff works hard to make and deliver our panels to you.
 While we would not exist without our entire staff, we invite you to meet the creative female forces behind Raymar.

-Emilie C. Dietrich President / Creative Director
+Emilie C. Dietrich Owner / Creative Director

 Emilie is captain of the Raymar ship.
 She is the creative and business brains behind Raymar.
 It is her mission and passion to add more beauty and meaning to the world by crafting art panels with the finest materials.
 It is her hope that with the right foundation for one’s artwork, artists can bring their creative visions to life.